mikeoc61/Web_Site_Monitor/README.md

 3. Changes based on a hash of contents

 If there are problems with these, the program either terminates or reports the problem with a timestamp

+Program also utilizes AWS SNS service to alert a mobile number of problems.
+As such, AWS SDK with Boto3 need to be installed and configured.
+Program requires that the following environment variables be set:

+  AWS_PROFILE = profile defined in users ~/.aws/configure and credentials files

+  CELL_PHONE = country code and 10-digit phone number

+# Tested with

+- MacOS 10.13.3 and Python 3.6.4